willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

 ##### POST /teams/{teamsId}/update

-When a change is made to an Shifts entity in a [schedule](/graph/api/resources/schedule?view=graph-rest-1.0) with a [workforceIntegration](/graph/api/resources/workforceintegration?view=graph-rest-1.0), Shifts calls this endpoint to get approval.
-When approved, the change is saved in Shifts.
+When a change is made to a Shifts entity in a [schedule](/graph/api/resources/schedule?view=graph-rest-1.0) with a [workforceIntegration](/graph/api/resources/workforceintegration?view=graph-rest-1.0), Shifts calls this endpoint to get approval.
+If the endpoint approves the request, the change is saved in Shifts.

 As your WFM system is the system of record, when the connector receives a request to this endpoint, it should first attempt to make the change in the WFM system.
 If the change is successful, return success.
 Otherwise, return failure.

 Shifts calls this endpoint for every change (including changes initiated from the connector/WFM system).
 If the connector sent an update to Shifts using Graph API and added the `X-MS-WFMPassthrough: workforceIntegratonId` header, the request coming to this endpoint will have the same header.
 This allows you to identify and handle these requests appropriately.
 For example, return success without making the same change in the WFM system as it would be redundant and can cause the connector to get stuck in an infinite loop.

 **Return response code**<br>
 Any response from the integration, including an error, must have an HTTP response code `200 OK`.
 The response body must have the status and error message that reflects the appropriate sub call error state.
-Any response from the integration other than `200 OK` is treated as an error and returned to the caller (client or Graph).
+Any response from the integration other than `200 OK` is treated as an error and returned to the caller (client or Microsoft Graph).

 ###### Make Shifts read-only for one-way sync

 To do this, return a failure response for all requests from Shifts.

-For example, if you don't want users making changes to shifts in Shifts, the endpoint must return a failure response whenever it receives a request regarding a shift entity.
+For example, if you don't want users making changes to shifts in Shifts, the endpoint must return a failure response whenever it receives a request regarding a `shift` entity.

 ###### Example

 **Request**<br>
 WfiRequestContainer

-The following example shows a request that asks whether a shift entity (a shift with ID SHFT_12345678-1234-1234-1234-1234567890ab) with the properties outlined in "body" can be saved in Shifts.
+The following example shows a request from Shifts that asks whether a shift entity (a shift with ID SHFT_12345678-1234-1234-1234-1234567890ab) with the properties listed in **body** can be saved in Shifts.
 This request was triggered when a user created a shift in Shifts.

 ```http
 {